firefly-iii/docs/docs/docs/how-to/data-importer/import/duplicates.md

 ### Different internal or external ID's

-Hidden deep in the JSON comparisons you may find a field called `external_id` or `internal_reference`.
+You may find your transaction has a field called `external_id` or `internal_reference`.
 These fields will sometimes be different.
-Spectre is known to change these sometimes.
+Spectre is known to change these sometimes for no good reason.

-## How does it work?
+## Detection methods

 There are two duplicate detection methods: content-based and identifier-based.
+It's up to you to pick one.

 ### Content-based